 And you will end up like this (notice my tank top got the bulk of the mess)…

-It took me an hour and half to clean up the mess.
+It took me an hour and a half to clean up the mess.
 The photo of my kitchen doesn’t do it justice.
-It looked like a life size chocolate Santa was murdered in my kitchen – spatter everywhere!
+It looked like a life-size chocolate Santa was murdered in my kitchen – spatter everywhere!
 I’ll tell you what, if I was cleaning up the crime scene, I’d go to jail for sure because I’m pretty sure I’ll be finding bits of chocolate around the room for a year! 🙂

 Then I melted the chocolate on a double boiler using the bowl.
-I dipped the balloon and then to make it even thicker, I placed the balloon into a measuring cup, slowly pored more chocolate onto it and spread it using the back of a spoon until I got the thickness and shape I was looking for.
+I dipped the balloon and then to make it even thicker, I placed the balloon into a measuring cup, slowly poured more chocolate onto it and spread it using the back of a spoon until I got the thickness and shape I was looking for.
 I put mine in the fridge to chill while I cleaned up my chocolate mess and made the cake.

 Like I said before, making the cake was a cinch.
 I just threw all the ingredients into the food processor and whizzed it up to make the batter.

-While the cakes cooled, I melted a quarter cup of white chocolate chips, removed the chocolate covered balloon form the fridge and once it was cooled enough (you don’t want to melt the chocolate already on the balloon) I slowly poured it onto the chocolate and added a fake holly decoration I had on hand.
+While the cakes cooled, I melted a quarter cup of white chocolate chips, removed the chocolate covered balloon from the fridge and once it was cooled enough (you don’t want to melt the chocolate already on the balloon) I slowly poured it onto the chocolate and added a fake holly decoration I had on hand.
 Then I placed it back in the fridge to set.
 Once it’s set, take it out of the fridge and allow it to return to room temperature before attempting to remove the balloon.

 Carefully remove the balloon from the topper.
-Once everything is ready to ensemble, ice the cake simply and then run a fork down the sides to create the ridges (wiping the fork clean after every pass).
+Once everything is ready to assemble, ice the cake simply and then run a fork down the sides to create the ridges (wiping the fork clean after every pass).
 Cover the top of the cake and bottom edge with chocolate shavings and some Christmas sprinkles.
 Once you’re ready to place the topping, fill it with the chocolate of your choice (nothing too heavy – I used malted milk balls) and carefully place on top of the cake.